What is oversupply of breastmilk?

 Oversupply can also cause problems for you.

-Oversupply can make breastfeeding a less pleasurable experience for you or your baby.
-Some mothers think about early weaning if oversupply is not diagnosed and managed well.
+Oversupply can make breastfeeding a less pleasurable experience for you and your baby.
+This can cause some mothers to think about early weaning if oversupply is not diagnosed and managed well.

 How is breastmilk oversupply diagnosed?